marzelwidmer/legacy-blog-marzelwidmer.github.io/_posts/2019/2019-08-28-openshift-delivey-pipeline.markdown

 oc expose service myapp --name=myapp
 ```

-Let``s see how the ImageStream look like with `oc get is -n development`
+Take a look at the ImageStream with `oc get is -n development`
 ```
 oc get is -n development